 Our Director of Religious Education

-As Director of Religious Education for Children and Youth at the Unitarian Universalist Congregation of Danbury, Sierra-Marie Gerfao is a creative, big-picture thinker with a depth of experience as a longtime Unitarian Universalist religious educator.
-(Sierra-Marie’s pronouns are she/her/hers or they/them/theirs, and her last name is an Irish-Portugese hybrid pronounced “JER-fay-oh.”)
+As Director of Religious Education for Children and Youth at the Unitarian Universalist Congregation of Danbury, the Rev. Sierra-Marie Gerfao is a creative, big-picture thinker with a depth of experience as a longtime Unitarian Universalist religious educator.
+(Sierra-Marie’s pronouns are she/her/hers, and her last name is an Irish-Portuguese hybrid pronounced “JER-fay-oh.”)
 She has served congregations in Washington state, Massachusetts, and Connecticut.
 She is known for her expansive understanding of the work of religious education, a relational and family-centered approach, and developmental insight.

 Sierra-Marie is committed to justice and liberation.
 She is currently completing her first theological book, which, among other things, proposes a theology of liberation for disabled folks.
 Sierra-Marie says that being queer and disabled is a strong part of her own identity, and her commitments to justice and liberation are a feature of how she thinks about religious education.
 Citing the work of the Rev. Rebecca Parker, she says religious education is “humanization in the context of dehumanizing forces.”

 Sierra-Marie has a Bachelor of Science in Community Health from the University of Northern Colorado, a Master of Social Work from Yeshiva University, and a Master of Divinity from Yale Divinity School.
 In 2012 she was a Ministry Fellow with the Fund for Theological Education.
 Her fellowship project involved researching the development of qualities of strength, closeness, and resilience in religiously liberal families.
-Sierra-Marie is currently in the credentialing process for Unitarian Universalist ministry, and her other part-time work is an experimental ministry of public theology.
+Sierra-Marie was ordained as a Unitarian Universalist Minister in 2021, and her other part-time work is an experimental ministry of public theology.

 Originally from New Mexico, Sierra-Marie lives in New Haven, CT with her wife, two teenage children, and an eighty-five pound dog.
 She loves to hike with her dog, swim, and watch women’s hockey and women’s basketball.